Askannz/msi-perkeyrgb/README.md

 Compatibility
 ----------

 This tool should probably work on any recent MSI laptop with a per-key RGB keyboard.

-It has been succesfully tested with the following models :
+The original codebase has been succesfully tested with the following models :

 | Model |
 | ----  |